 Coffee allergy symptoms

 A true coffee allergy can cause severe symptoms in the body, usually within the first few hours after drinking it.
-Symptoms can affect many different parts of the body and usually worsen over time.
+Symptoms can affect many different body parts and usually worsen over time.

 Among the symptoms of a coffee allergy are: